shalom-ormsby/sagestocks/docs/architecture/orchestrator.md

 │ Step 3: Queue Processor (processQueue)                      │
 │ • For each ticker:                                           │
 │   1.
 Analyze once (analyzeWithRetry)                        │
-│      • Retry on Gemini 503 with exponential backoff         │
+│      • Retry on LLM errors (503/429) with exponential backoff │
 │   2.
 Validate completeness (validateAnalysisComplete)       │
 │   3.
 Broadcast to subscribers (broadcastToSubscribers)      │
 │      • Parallel with Promise.allSettled (fault isolation)   │